 |Consortia and joint working|

-The consortium working group has been set up to work on the options for setting up a VCS consortium in Newcastle.
-Membership of the group is drawn from organisations that attended the Neil Coulson workshop in May 2012 and came to the following MEA House meeting in June.
+The Newcastle consortium working group was set up to work on the options for setting up a VCS consortium in Newcastle.
+Membership of the group is drawn from organisations that attended the Neil Coulson workshop in May 2012 and came to the following MEA House meeting in June 2012.
 The working group is using the key actions agreed at the June meeting as a framework for its activity.

-In August Neil Shashoua from Trapeze Consulting, on behalf of the Working Group, carried out a baseline survey to gauge the level of interest in developing a citywide VCS consortium to deliver public services.
-The survey will be used to inform the structure and services potentially provided by a Newcastle VCS consortium.
+In August 2012 Neil Shashoua from Trapeze Consulting, on behalf of the working group, carried out a baseline survey to gauge the level of interest in developing a citywide VCS consortium to deliver public services.
+The survey is being used to inform the structure and services that will potentially be provided by a Newcastle VCS consortium.

 Newcastle consortium working group position statement June 2013